Michael Mahoney's new home page

 • Recent teaching: Fall 2009: CS369M: Algorithms for Massive Data Set Analysis

 • We have made public many of the networks we have used in our "Community Structure" papers.
-Click here for the networks and for related information.
-The older networks are still here.
+Click here for the networks and for related information; older networks are still here.

 • Our PNAS paper on "CUR Matrix Decompositions for Improved Data Analysis" has appeared as Proc.
 Natl.
 Acad.
 Sci.
 USA, 106, 697-702 (2009).
 Please email me if you can't access a copy from the PNAS web site.